vcz-fr/TheFollowUp/_posts/2017/06/2017-06-26-sega-forever.md

     url: "https://forever.sega.com/"
     dead: false

-tweet: "Sega publishes some of their classics for free as mobile apps."
+message: "Sega publishes some of their classics for free as mobile apps."
 ---